 Our 2017 – 2018 Regional Priorities are as follows:

-- Supporting students’ mental, social, and emotional health
+- Supporting students’ mental health, and their social & emotional well-being

 - Student-driven learning

 - Questioning and discussion techniques

 - Engaging students in learning

 In May of 2015, we chose to use Charlotte Danielson’s Framework for Teaching Rubric as the source from which to identify priorities.
 This is the rubric that all educators across our region are using for the observation and evaluation process.
 The Danielson Rubric helps connect how we do our work with why we do our work.
 It provides concrete examples of what student-centered classrooms look like, sound like, and feel like, and it provides concrete examples of what teachers do when they create and nurture such classrooms.
 The rubric also gives us a shared language and shared metrics for what students do in effective and highly effective classrooms.
 We identified five components to focus on as our Regional Priorities for 2015 – 2016.

 In May of 2016, we agreed that the best way to promote both organizational learning and teacher learning that leads to positive measurable outcomes for students next year would be to continue deepening our regional understanding of the same five priorities that we had been working on, rather than moving on to a new set of priorities.